kevinding0218/InterviewDocuments/Q and A/Web API/REST vs RPC vs GraphQL.md

 - REST apis are **all about resources**, typically you would name your resources using nouns and your method using verbs with `CRUD like` Options in HTTP verbs like POST/PUT/PATCH/GET/DELETE/OPTIONS
 ##### Pros
 - Standard method names, arguments and status codes
-- Utilized HTTP features
+- Utilized HTTP features really well by using the http verbs to describe the precise operation that you're trying to perform
 - Easy to maintain
 ##### Cons
-- Big payloads
+- Big payloads, for example i might be getting the entire user entity but i only probably want to use maybe the name or maybe another particular field unfortunately you're gonna be getting the entire resource back and this is quite unnecessary so it leads to big payloads
 - Multiple HTTP roundtrips
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzAwMzMxMjg4LDM3OTU0MjYxMyw3NDIwMj
+eyJoaXN0b3J5IjpbLTE3NDM5MTI2NTgsMzc5NTQyNjEzLDc0Mj
-k5MDAsLTExMDgyMzk5MDZdfQ==
+AyOTkwMCwtMTEwODIzOTkwNl19
 -->